 6. Limit phone usage.

 This isn’t necessarily hair related but it’s good to put it out there.
-I will be the first to say that I am guilty for this one.
+I will be the first to say that I am guilty of this one.
 I learn quickly how rude this can be.
 This is a courtesy to other clients in the waiting area as well as your stylist.
 If it is not an emergency, limit your phone usage (whether talking, texting or surfing social media).
-Don’t let your phone be the reason of a hair disaster.
+Don’t let your phone be the reason

 7. Prep your hair.